Preventing the spread of COVID-19

 - Allow sufficient time to board to prevent queues and stressful situations that result in a disregard for infection control measures.

-- Check whether you have any symptoms of infection before you board the ship.
+- Check whether you have any symptoms of infection before you board the ferry.

 - Follow all infection control rules and guidelines.